GoogleChrome/web.dev/src/site/content/en/blog/building-a-tabs-component/index.md

 ## Overview

 Tabs are a common component of design systems but can take many shapes and forms.
-First there were desktop tabs built on `<frames>`, and now we have buttery mobile components that animate content based on physics properties.
+First there were desktop tabs built on `<frame>` element, and now we have buttery mobile components that animate content based on physics properties.
 They're all trying to do the same thing: save space.